|In-state Tuition (per semester hour, unless noted)||$261.63|

 Points of Distinction

-- Friendly, metropolitan campus and convenient services help students who transfer from community colleges and those who need flexible schedules.
+- Friendly campus and convenient services help students who transfer from community colleges, other universities and the military, as well as those who need flexible schedules.

-- The main UNT Dallas campus is now served by DART light rail, making it more accessible than ever and directly connecting the campus to downtown.
+- The campus is served by DART light rail, making it extremely accessible and directly connected to downtown Dallas.

-PERCHED ON A HILLTOP overlooking the downtown Dallas skyline, the University of North Texas at Dallas is the only public, accredited four-year university in the city of Dallas.
-Serving Dallas-Fort Worth – the no. 1 job market in America, according to Forbes – UNT Dallas has served as a pathway to social mobility since its establishment in 2010.
+PERCHED ON A HILLTOP overlooking the downtown Dallas skyline, the University of North Texas at Dallas is the only public, accredited four-year university in the City of Dallas.
+Serving Dallas-Fort Worth—the No. 1 job market in the U.S., according to Forbes magazine—UNT Dallas has served as a pathway to social mobility since its establishment in 2010.

-UNT Dallas offers students the most affordable tuition plans in the Dallas region to help them earn a bachelor’s, master’s or juris doctoral degree while minimizing student debt.
-Value-based education is accompanied by innovative, high-quality academic programs that include opportunities for rich experiential learning.
+UNT Dallas offers students the most affordable tuition plans in the Dallas-Fort Worth region to help them earn a bachelor’s, master’s or juris doctoral degree while minimizing student debt.
+Value-based education is accompanied by innovative, high-quality academic programs.